Sadleria cyatheoides

 Hawaiian Name

-Interestingly, ʻamaʻumaʻu is the plural of ʻamaʻu (i.e., many ʻamaʻu ferns), as well as the name for young ʻamaʻu ferns.
-It can also mean "ferny," "abounding in ʻamaʻu ferns" or "a covering of ʻamaʻu ferns" (preceded by ke).
-Puaʻa ʻehuʻehu translates to English as "red pig" [Pukui & Elbert 1986]. Āmaʻumaʻu is a spelling variation of ‘amaʻumaʻu [Kent 1986].
+ʻAmaʻu, in addition to being the Hawaiian name of this fern, can also mean the "Place where ʻamaʻu ferns are found."
+Interestingly, ʻAmaʻumaʻu is the plural of ʻAmaʻu (i.e., many ʻamaʻu ferns), as well as the name for young ʻamaʻu ferns.
+It can also mean "ferny," "abounding in ʻamaʻu ferns" or "a covering of ʻamaʻu ferns" (preceded by ke) [Pukui & Elbert 1986]. Āmaʻumaʻu is a spelling variation of ‘Amaʻumaʻu [Kent 1986].

 Etymology